-- Not planting on fresh disturbed soil.
-One of the most common mistakes is not planting on a properly prepared seed bed.
-This includes tilling the soil to at least 6" in depth, working out all clumps of soil, and planting on freshly disturbed soil.
+- Not planting on freshly disturbed soil.
+One of the most common mistakes is not planting on a properly prepared seedbed.
+This includes tilling the soil to at least 6" in-deep, working out all clumps of soil, and planting on freshly disturbed soil.

-- Lack of a firm seed bed.
-This does not mean compacting the soil or not preparing the seed bed.
-It has been found that rolling/pressing the seed and firming the seed bed improves germination and water usage during limited rainfall.
+- Lack of a firm seedbed.
+This does not mean compacting the soil or not preparing the seedbed.
+It has been found that rolling/pressing the seed and firming the seedbed improves germination and water usage during limited rainfall.
 Using a roller before seeding shows better performance.
-Note: most seeding equipment incorporate some type of roller/packer.
+Note: most seeding equipment incorporates some type of roller/packer.

-- Amount of time needed for establishment of seed.
-Many permanent grasses can take one full year before grazing or heavy turf usage is recommended.
-While under laboratory conditions seed will germinate in 5 to 20 days; real world conditions vary.
-Many seed have hard or dormant seed that will not germinate for a long period of time.
-Additionally the plant needs to establish it’s root system before usage begins.
+- Amount of time needed for the establishment of seed.
+Many permanent kinds of grass can take one full year before grazing or heavy turf usage is recommended.
+While under laboratory conditions seed will germinate in 5 to 20 days; real-world conditions vary.
+Many seeds have hard or dormant seeds that will not germinate for a long period.
+Additionally, the plant needs to establish it’s root system before usage begins.

 - Proper watering.
-If irrigation is possible do not flood seed.
-Keep seed moist at all times this means watering several times for short periods vs. one long watering.
+If irrigation is possible, do not flood the seed.
+Keep seed moist at all times, meaning watering several times for short periods vs. one long watering.
 Also, please note that irrigation of any kind does not produce the same results as rain.
 Irrigation will take more time than rainfall.

-Calibrating your equipment first requires knowing amount of seed you are planting per acre or hector.
-Follow your seeders instructions if possible.
+Calibrating your equipment first requires knowing the amount of seed you are planting per acre or hector.
+Follow your seeders' instructions if possible.
 If you don’t have instructions the following guideline will help:

-- Broadcast cross wind (wind out of North seed going east to west).
+- Broadcast crosswind (wind out of North, plant seed going east to west).

 - Broadcast width will depend on seed type.

 - Always drive in the same gear, rpm, and mph.